-3 Although there is no statute that specifically requires the trustees to provide this information to the auditors, 24 V.S.A. §1684 requires that the auditors include this information in their annual report.
+2 Although there is no statute that specifically requires the trustees to provide this information to the auditors, 24 V.S.A. §1684 requires that the auditors includes this information in their annual report.

-4 Any bank, trust company, or individual in the state holding orders or other evidence of indebtedness
+3 Any bank, trust company, or individual in the state holding orders or other evidence of indebtedness

-5 Any bank or trust company in the state having on deposit funds of the town
+4 Any bank, or trust company in the state having on deposit funds of the town

-2. Prepare: Organize

-- □ Schedule and notice first auditors' meeting. - Divide tasks to be completed by individual auditors at a meeting. - Gather documents and information from town officials (see part 1, above).

-3. Review: Financial Transactions and Accounting Practices

-- Review minutes from annual town meeting and any special town meeting.
-Trace budget to minutes of meeting(s) to determine proper authorization for expenditures and borrowing. - Review minutes from selectboard meetings to identify authorization for transfers between funds, sale and purchase of equipment, compensation for municipality's officials, and for any other transactions that may impact the budget or financial statements. - □ Review record of all orders drawn by the selectboard.
-Trace authorization for expenditures from the orders to the original supporting documents. - Review financial policies that have been adopted by the selectboard and other town officials.
+2. Pr epare: Organize Schedule and notice first auditors' meeting.
+Divide tasks to be completed by individual auditors.
+Gather documents and information from town officials (see part 1, above).
+2 Do wiow: Financial Transactions and Accounting Practices J. Ne view: Financial Transactions and Accounting Practices Review minutes from annual town meeting and any special town meeting.
+Trace budget to minutes of meeting(s) to determine proper authorization for expenditures and borrowing.
+Review minutes from selectboard meetings to identify authorization for transfers between funds, sale and purchase of equipment, compensation for municipality officials, and for any other transactions that may impact the budget or financial statements.
+Review record of all orders drawn by the selectboard.
+Trace authorization for expenditures from the orders to the original supporting documents.
+Review financial policies that have been adopted by the selectboard, other town officials.
 Determine whether adopted policies are being followed.

-4. Interviews: [Treasurer/Bookkeeper]

-- □ Become familiar with the accounting methods and bookkeeping processes used by the municipality. - Get information about the way cash receipts are handled and petty cash is dealt with. - □ Learn how the municipality handles accounts receivable. - □ Learn how the municipality handles accounts payable and how checks are issued. - □ Learn how bank statements are handled and accounts are reconciled.

-5. Review: Financial Statements [Treasurer/Bookkeeper]

-- □ Check math! - □ Trace numbers to ledger or journals. - Compare revenues and expenditures to budget and to prior year.
-Obtain explanations for significant variances. - □ Review reconciliation: agree "balance per banks" to statement or confirmation. - □ Review reconciliation: agree "balance per books" to ledger account balance.
+4. Int terviews: [Treasurer/Bookkeeper] Become familiar with the accounting methods and bookkeeping processes used by the municipality.
+Get information about the way cash receipts are handled and petty cash is dealt with.
+Learn how the municipality handles accounts receivable.
+Learn how the municipality handles accounts payable and how checks are issued.
+Learn how bank statements are handled and accounts are reconciled.
+5. Re view: Financial Statements [Treasurer/Bookkeeper] Check math!
+Trace numbers to ledger or journals.
+Compare revenues and expenditures to budget and to prior year, and obtain explanations for significant variances.
+Review reconciliation: agree "balance per banks" to statement or confirmation. П Review reconciliation: agree "halance per hooks" to ledger account halance

-- Verify deposits in transit and outstanding checks to deposits and checks clearing with the next statement. - □ If serious weakness in internal controls, consider cash proof: agreeing bank activity to book activity for one month, several months, or one year. - □ Complete a transfer test (all transfers recorded in same year). - Review notice of deposits stating balance on deposit to the credit of the municipality on December 31. - □ Check savings and CD activity; verify reasonableness of interest income. - Verify capital assets and inventory totals in the financial statements by reviewing schedules.

-6. Review: Cash Receipts Journal, Cash Disbursements [Treasurer/Bookkeeper]

-- Determine whether supporting material accurately documents bills, remittance advances, etc. - □ Trace deposits to bank statements. - □ Choose sample of disbursements and trace to invoices. - □ Account for all checks; agree to cancelled checks; agree to signed board orders; check for any other required approval (e.g., department head); check account distribution. - □ Count petty cash fund. - □ Reconcile amount authorized for fund. - □ Test a sample of reimbursements to petty cash fund.

-7. Review: Payroll [Treasurer/Bookkeeper]

-- □ Trace rate of pay to authorization and recalculate gross pay. - □ Check account distribution; agree to cancelled checks. - □ Check for approval by selectboard (approval of board orders); check for any other required approval (e.g., department head). - □ Check to be certain that withholdings are being done properly and are being remitted to appropriate agency.

-8. Review: Accounts Payable & Accounts Receivable [Treasurer/Bookkeeper]
+Verify deposits in transit and outstanding checks to deposits and checks clearing with the next statement.
+If serious weakness in internal controls, consider cash proof: agreeing bank activity to book activity for one month, several months, or one year.
+Complete a transfer test (all transfers recorded in same year).
+Review notice of deposits stating balance on deposit to the credit of the municipality on December 31.
+Check savings and CD activity; verify reasonableness of interest income.
+Verify capital assets and inventory totals in the financial statements by reviewing schedules. eview: Cash Receipts Journal, Cash Disbursements asurer/Bookkeeper] Determine whether supporting material accurately documents bills, remittance advances, etc. Trace deposits to bank statements.
+Choose sample of disbursements and trace to invoices.
+Account for all checks; agree to cancelled checks; agree to signed board orders; check for any other required approval (e.g., department head); check account distribution.
+Count petty cash fund.
+Reconcile amount authorized for fund.
+Test a sample of reimbursements to petty cash fund.
+7. R eview: Payroll [Treasurer/Bookkeeper] Trace rate of pay to authorization and recalculate gross pay.
+Check account distribution; agree to cancelled checks.
+Check for approval by selectboard (approval of board orders); check for any other required approval (e.g., department head).
+Check to be certain that withholdings are being done properly and are being remitted to appropriate agency. eview: Accounts Payable & Accounts Receivable asurer/Bookkeeper] l Trace to bills.
+Check subsequent receipts.